beacon-hq/beam/docs/guide/getting-started.md

 ## Backend endpoint

-By default Beam talks to `/beam` on your origin.
+By default, Beam talks to `/beam` on your origin.
 The core SDK will:

 - POST `/beam/:flag` with `{ context }`